Docker Image: NGINX with PHP FPM

 }

-The phpfpm docker file is identical to the standard variant as that can been seen here:
+The phpfpm docker file is identical to the static variant as that can be seen here:

 WORKDIR /app/